 Since this lake is used for drinking water, swimming and gasoline boats are prohibited, but visitors can boat, picnic, fish off the pier, and enjoy the playground and walking trails.

 Located outside of Downtown Covington in Newton County, Turner Lake (26 acres) can be enjoyed via the Turner Lake Recreation Center which, in addition to ball fields and a senior center, includes paved and unpaved walking trails, picnic areas, and quiet spots for fishing.

-To learn more about the trails, explore this website‘s interactive maps of the Turner Lake trail system.
+To learn more about the trails, explore the interactive maps of the Turner Lake trail system.

 An Army Corps of Engineers reservoir located on the Georgia-Alabama border near Cuthbert, GA and Eufala, AL, Walter George Lake measures 45,180 acres and offers miles of shoreline for folks to take advantage of.

-There are 13 day-use parks and four campsites managed by the Corps, and even more options are listed on their website.
+There are 13 day-use parks and four campsites managed by the Corps.
 Enjoy the full gamut of lake activities at this one.

 West Point Lake is another Army Corps of Engineers lake supplied by the Chattahoochee River.
 It runs for 35 miles along the Georgia-Alabama border west of LaGrange.

 With 525 miles of shoreline, it’s easy to plan a day or weekend filled with boating, fishing, water sports, hunting, and camping.
 Follow the lake’s Facebook page for programming updates and use Highland Marina and Southern Harbor Marina for boating needs.